Petro-pirates plague busy Southeast Asia shipping lanes

 Stolen diesel is sold to dealers serving Batam’s dozens of ports and shipyards for use in trucks, boats or generators, or to black marketeers in Singapore where legal fuel is more expensive, Aga said.
 It fetches between $400 and $650 per tonne on the black market, so the Orapin 4’s cargo was worth anything up to $2.2 million.

-Pirates fear the naval ships that patrol the Strait, said Aga, but still usually manage to outmaneuver them.
+Pirates fear the naval ships that patrol the Strait, said Aga, but still usually manage to outmanoeuvre them.

 “Indonesia is the world’s largest archipelago, with thousands of islands,” said Jarek Klimczak, a master mariner and senior risk consultant at Allianz.
 “The proper control and monitoring of all of its waters is nearly impossible, even for an advanced navy.
 And Indonesia’s navy is far from advanced.”